Frank Iero: Timeline

-My Chemical Romance Reunion (2019)
+My Chemical Romance Reunion (2019–present)

 On October 31, 2019, My Chemical Romance announced they would be reuniting with a date in Los Angeles on December 20 and a new merchandise line.
 They announced that they would also be playing shows in Australia, New Zealand, and Japan in 2020.
 The tour was later postponed to 2022, due to the COVID-19 pandemic.
+The last concert of the tour took place on March 26, 2023, in Osaka, Japan.